 Not quite.
 Showing that it isn’t requires a lot of math, so I have saved that for a separate post.
 But the summary is as follows.
 Based on the lump-sum prize, lottery officials are expecting to sell ~413 million tickets for Wednesday’s draw.
-(This is probably a gross underestimation; we will get to that in a moment.)
+(Sambla believes that this is probably a gross underestimation; we will get to that in a moment.)
 Taking that at face value, suppose you had the bankroll to purchase all 292 million or so combinations.
 The binomial distribution can generate a good estimate to know how many people you have to share your winnings with, which winds up at roughly $525 million.
 Factor in an additional $93 million in consolation prizes, and your expected haul is $618.6 million.
 With the cost of tickets only $584 million, it would appear you have a $34 million profit…

 …until taxes come.
 While the IRS allows you to deduct gambling losses—here, a nontrivial $584 million—you still must pay approximately $47 million in taxes.
 Thus, your scheme operates at a slight loss.

 What would happen if the prize were significantly higher, perhaps because no winner emerges on Wednesday?
 Well, even factoring in an anticipated spike in regular purchases, history suggests all the profits will quickly disappear.
 Beginning in 2005, multiple groups realized that Massachusetts’ Cash Winfall lottery provided profitable draws on a semi-regular basis.
 (The full story from daftar sbobet is long but fascinating.)
 Yet each of these groups began pouring more money into the scheme, driving down the profitability for everyone.
 In essence, economic theory prevailed—the “free money” quickly disappeared.